 After the glue was dry, we used cutting board oil wiped down all over the entire thing to protect it.
 We tested a few different finishes, but we thought this one kept it light and bright, which is what we were going for.

-After the concrete top was set after a couple of days, we removed it and attached it to the top of the plywood box using Gorilla Glue and clamped it down.
+After the concrete top was set after a couple of days, we removed it and attached it to the top of the DIY plywood desk box using Gorilla Glue and clamped it down.

 After the glue was dry, we were ready to get to work, where this blog post was written.

 This DIY plywood concrete desk wasn’t that difficult to make, there were just a lot of steps.
 A plywood desk is a really simple DIY build!